-Planting Our Roots
+Planting Our Roots in Minneapolis

-It all began in 1901 on what is now our Minneapolis, MN location when August Cornelius, our founder started producing greenhouse and field vegetables.
+It all began in 1901 (in what is now our Minneapolis, MN location) when August Cornelius, our founder, started producing greenhouse and field vegetables.
 The original glass greenhouse covered 4,000 square feet, supporting tomato production.
 As the facilities expanded, the vegetable assortment also expanded to include cucumbers, lettuce, watercress, radishes, and tomatoes.
 The fresh produce was marketed locally.
 The entire family worked in the business.
 When a recent immigrant, J. Emil Wagner, joined the company, he developed a love for both the business and for August’s daughter, Johanna.
 Emil and Johanna were married and took the helm of the greenhouses in 1931.

 Emil had grown a few petunias, but it was Rich and Nola who introduced the business to flowers, starting with geraniums in 1957.
 Most of the vegetables and flowers were sold through the farmer’s markets.
-However, the “retail” business was also starting to emerge at this time, as neighbors approached Wagners for both fresh produce and beautiful flowers.
+However, the “retail” business was also starting to emerge at this time as neighbors approached Wagners for both fresh produce and beautiful flowers.

 Rich and Nola incorporated in 1967.
 By then, retail sales of bedding plants had expanded into a full-scale garden center.
 The garden center featured Wagner’s geraniums and bedding plants and was open only during the spring season.
 In addition to the garden center, flowers and vegetables were sold at the farmers’ markets and through wholesale channels.
 Rich and Nola’s sons, Ron and Scott, were also being introduced to the business during this time.